 High on Arrival by Mackenzie Phillips

 Riveting, heart-wrenching, yet ultimately uplifting, Mackenzie Phillip’s story is an all-too-real testament to the power of drugs–but it’s also a story of courage, forgiveness, and true redemption.
+This recommended recovery book is a must-read.
 Click here to purchase online

 Letting Go of Shame: Understanding How Shame Affects Your Life

-This book helps to explain the emotion of shame and its impact on our self-image and relationships.
+This makes our list of recommended recovery books because this book helps to explain the emotion of shame and its impact on our self-image and relationships.
 The authors offer a way that we can personalize a plan of action to help build our self-esteem.
 Click here to purchase online

 High Achiever: The Incredible True Story of One Addict’s Double Life